bkcoleman1024/MovieLens/README.md

 The SVD model was the best option.

-The movies with the largest budgets have established franchises and fanbases.
-These movies were the most recent Star Wars movies and Avengers movies.

-After reviewing the movies with the greatest ROI over the last 5-20 years, movies that can be classified as horror have some of the best returns.

 ## Conclusions and next steps

 The smaller dataset was used for this project.

-How is the film marketed?

-Build off of user feedback.
-Use this to reach the target audience.
+The larger dataset has over 58,000 movies and over 280,000 users.
+Will the SVD model provide the best model and results?

+New users should continue to be added and the recommendations should be checked.

+Consider adding new items to the dataset such as television shows.
+This will give the potential customers more options.

 ## For More Information